arehmandev/KubeVagrant/README.md

---Discontinued for now, for best alternative use https://coreos.com/kubernetes/docs/latest/kubernetes-on-vagrant.html--
+##Discontinued for now, for best alternative use https://coreos.com/kubernetes/docs/latest/kubernetes-on-vagrant.html##

 This launches a small (Master + 2 nodes) Kubernetes cluster using Vagrant.